dotnet/iot/src/devices/Vl53L0X/README.md

 ## Summary

 The VL53L0X sensor is a Time-to-Flight sensor measuring precisely distances.
 The sensor allows you to get precise short distance measurement (from 5 millimeters to 2 meters) as well as long distance measurement (up to 8 meters but with a decreased precision).
 This sensor is a laser ranging sensor.
-So it is using laser pulses to measure the distances.
+It is using laser pulses to measure the distances.

 ## Device Family